matteomandrile/matteomandrile/README.md

 <!--
 **matteomandrile/matteomandrile** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+I am Matteo, my background is Architecture and Sustainable Design.
+I studied at MIT, Polytechnic of Turin and University of Brasília and I was a scholar of the European Master in Building Information Modelling.
+In recent years, I joined architectural and engineering firms in Italy, USA, and Brazil, to implement sustainable design strategies and BIM workflows.
+My interests lie in the development, innovation and implementation of digital technologies and workflows to support sustainable design and construction processes.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...